Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 create\_file or system\_admin

 ###### Response Messages
-* 200: Success
+* 201: Success
-* 404: Parent object does not exist or is itself in the trashbin
+* 400: Parent object does not exist, has been purged, or is in the trash bin
 * 401: Unauthorized
 * 403: Forbidden
-* 404: Object or Parent kind not supported
 * 404: Object not found in trash bin
-* 404: Parent object does not exist or is itself in the trashbin

 ###### Request Parameters
-**parent.kind (string, required unless file_version is being restored for a dds-file that is not in the trashbin)** - The kind of parent object; this can be a project (`dds-project`) or folder (`dds-folder`).
+**parent.kind (string, optional)** - The kind of parent object; this can be a project (`dds-project`) or folder (`dds-folder`).
-**parent.id (string, required unless file_version is being restored for a dds-file that is not in the trashbin)** - The unique id of the parent.
+**parent.id (string, optional)** - The unique id of the parent.

 ###### Rules
++ If parent is not supplied in the payload, an attempt will be made to restore to the original parent.
++ An exception is returned if the parent is itself in the trash bin.
+You must restore the parent before you can restore a child to it.
++ `dds-file` and `dds-folder` objects can only be restored to a `dds-project` or `dds-folder` parent.
++ `dds-file-version` objects can only be restored to their original "owning" file.
-+ If a file (`dds-file`) is restored, all deleted version history will be restored as well.
++ If a `dds-file` is restored, all deleted version history will be restored as well.
-+ If restore of a file version (`dds-file-version`) is requested, the "owning" file must not, itself, be in the trash bin.

 ###### Request Example
 `PUT /trashbin/dds-file-version/777be35a-98e0-4c2e-9a17-7bc009f9b111/restore`